-Trophic state based upon Chlorophyll a remained stable in 2022.
+Trophic state based upon Chlorophyll a slightly increased in 2023.
 TSI Chlorophyll a (Figure 2.3) continues to suggest the lake is slightly eutrophic and regardless of the other changes in TSI, this measure remains relatively unchanged.
 This is a good result and suggests the lake is very resistant to change even as nutrient concentrations increase throughout the reservoir.
-One issue of concern with this interpretation is one of time lags.
-While we did not see increases in 2022, phosphorus is very pervasive, and the loss of oxygen continues throughout the reservoir suggesting conditions may worsen in the future.
+Overall analysis suggests that an increasing Chlorophyll a following decreasing nutrient concentration is due the lack of river input and lack of the flushing that occurs during storm events.
+Hence, while river inputs bring in greater concentrations of nutrients the dilution created by these inputs may lower Chlorophyll a concentration in the reservoir.